Eric Lichaj

-Eric Joseph Lichaj (/ˈliːhaɪ/ LEE-hy; born November 17, 1988) is an American former professional soccer player, who is currently the head coach of the FC Cincinnati U19 team.
+Eric Joseph Lichaj (/ˈliːhaɪ/ LEE-hy; born November 17, 1988) is an American former professional soccer player, who is currently the head coach of the FC Cincinnati U16 team.

+Lichaj spent the majority of his professional soccer career in England, playing for Aston Villa, Nottingham Forest and Hull City.

 Club career

 Eric Lichaj is the third son of Stan and Ann Lichaj, who were both from Nowy Targ, Poland.
 He has two older brothers, Andrew and Mark Lichaj.
 At the age of 14, Lichaj joined the soccer residency program at IMG Academy in Bradenton, Florida.
 He began his youth career with the Downers Grove Roadrunners, later played with Chicago Fire's youth side, and then spent one year at the University of North Carolina.
 He also played four games for the Chicago Fire Premier of the USL Premier Development League.
 After his freshman season, Lichaj signed with English Premier League club Aston Villa.
 Lichaj holds a Polish passport, making a work permit unnecessary.

 Aston Villa

 Following a season in the Aston Villa youth side, Lichaj featured in all but two of Villa's Reserve matches during the 2008–09 season.
 During the 2009–10 pre-season, he was selected for the 2009 Peace Cup squad and showed glimpses of his potential during the friendly tournament.
 This, however, did not immediately translate into playing time for the first team.

 Lichaj was loaned out to League Two club Lincoln City to gain first-team experience.
 He played two games for Lincoln before signing a one-month loan extension.
 Later in the season, Lichaj again went on a month-long loan, this time to League One side Leyton Orient.
 He scored the first professional goal of his career for Leyton Orient against Stockport County on April 17, 2010.

 Lichaj scored his first goal for Aston Villa on July 19, 2010, in a pre-season friendly against Peterborough United.
 Following a successful pre-season campaign, he signed a new three-year contract with the club on August 11, 2010.
 He made his competitive debut for Villa on August 19, 2010, in a 1–1 draw in a Europa League qualifying match away to Rapid Vienna.
 He made his Premier League debut for Aston Villa on November 10, 2010, against Blackpool.
 Lichaj made his first start for Aston Villa on December 11, 2010, in a 2–1 win against local rivals West Bromwich Albion.
 He also started for Villa at right back against Tottenham Hotspur, where he put in an impressive performance against in-form Spurs winger Gareth Bale.